 The goal for this quest is to avoid having to use the Cave Torch unless absolutely necessary.
-In lower player counts, this will be easier to do, as there are fewer cards revealed that require the Cave Torch to exhaust.
-Higher player counts will find themselves placing that 5 damage on the torch rather quickly, so make sure you are careful when exhausting it.
-I would recommend to only exhaust it if it means progressing to the next stage, or at the final stage to bust you out of the quest.
+This will be easier to do in lower player counts, as fewer cards are revealed that require the Cave Torch to exhaust.
+Higher player counts will find themselves placing that 5 damage on the Torch rather quickly, so make sure you are careful when exhausting it.
+I would recommend only exhausting it if it means progressing to the next stage or at the final stage to bust you out of the quest.
 If you have all your fuel left by stage 3, there is little harm in exhausting it once, but make sure you do this towards the end of the round to avoid enemies engaging you.

 The setup of the game isn’t really much different from the regular setup of Into the Pit.
 You attach the Cave Torch to one of the first player’s heroes, make East Gate the active location, and set the other unique locations aside, out of play.
-The only two differences with the normal version of the quest and to replace some cards in the encounter deck with the Nightmare cards, and to swap out stage 2A Goblin Patrol with the new quest card 2A Goblin Ambush.
+The only two differences with the normal version of the quest are replacing some cards in the encounter deck with the Nightmare cards and swapping stage 2A Goblin Patrol with the new quest card 2A Goblin Ambush.
 This slots into the quest deck instead of the 2A you removed.
 After revealing one card per player for the effect of stage 1B, the game can begin.
 This does mean that you can reveal some nasty encounter cards at the start of the game.
 Cards like Goblin Lurker can be difficult to overcome from the start of the game, but luckily some treacheries can whiff this early on as well!

 The following cards are removed from the standard encounter deck and are replaced by the nightmare cards.
-These cards were deemed to easy or were replaced by more brutal versions.
+These cards were deemed too easy or were replaced by more brutal versions.

 - 1x Quest card 2A: Goblin Patrol (Replaced by Goblin Ambush)